Plaion: Under Embracer Group (2018–present)

 In June 2019, THQ Nordic AB acquired KSM GmbH, a German distributor of anime films, from its founder and chief executive officer (CEO), Benjamin Krause.
 KSM is to be merged into Koch Films.
 Also acquired was Gaya Entertainment, a merchandise production company; Nordic Games Group, a holding company controlled by THQ Nordic AB CEO Lars Wingefors, sold the subsidiary to THQ Nordic AB for €1 at the end of the latter's first fiscal quarter of 2019.
 Gaya Entertainment is to be consolidated with Koch Media's operations.
 On 14 August 2019, Koch Media agreed to fully acquire racing game developer Milestone srl and all of its intellectual property for €44.9 million paid in cash.
 The acquisition was completed later that day.

 Koch Films acquired Sola Media, a Stuttgart, Germany-based television-and-film licenser for children and family properties, in August 2020.
 Later that month, Koch Media opened offices in Hong Kong and Tokyo, both headed by Kundratitz, to expand publishing operations in Southeast Asia.

-In September 2020, Koch Media acquired Vertigo Games, who develops, publishes, and distributes games exclusively for virtual reality platforms, including zombie survival FPS Arizona Sunshine and action FPS After the Fall.
+In September 2020, Koch Media acquired Vertigo Games, who develops, publishes, and distributes games exclusively for virtual reality platforms, including Arizona Sunshine and After the Fall.

 In November 2020, Koch Media acquired Flying Wild Hog.

-In March 2021, Koch Media signed a €50 million co-publishing deal with Starbreeze Studios to finance the production, release, and post-launch support of co-op shooter Payday 3, with Starbreeze Studios retaining ownership of the IP.
+In March 2021, Koch Media signed a €50 million co-publishing deal with Starbreeze Studios to finance the production, release, and post-launch support of Payday 3, with Starbreeze Studios retaining ownership of the IP.

 Koch Media opened a new publishing division, Prime Matter, in June 2021, operating from its Munich headquarters.

 Rebranding as Plaion

 On 4 August 2022, Koch Media rebranded themselves as Plaion.
+In October 2022, Plaion Pictures acquired British anime distribution company Anime Limited for an undisclosed sum.
+In May 2023, Gamesindustry.biz learned of plans to dissolve Deep Silver, Ravenscourt and Prime Matter, and consolidate the publishing business under the "Plaion" label.

-On 18 October 2022, Plaion Pictures announced it had acquired British anime distribution company Anime Limited for an undisclosed sum.
+In January 2025, Kundratitz announced he was stepping down as CEO, and would be transferring leadership to Phil Rogers in April.